yellowcrescent/tsukimi/README.md

 - [MongoDB](https://docs.mongodb.org/manual/installation/) is used as primary storage for all media information.
 It needs to either be installed locally, or on another machine on the local network that your tsukimi installation will share.
 - [XBake](https://bitbucket.org/yellowcrescent/yc_xbake) is invoked by tsukimi to perform all media scraping, scanning, and cataloging tasks.
 It can also be used for transcoding and hardsubbing videos.
-- [Redis](http://redis.io/) is used for caching, queues (such as playlists), and many other things that benefit from fast, easy, semi-volatile storage.

 ## Building from Source